oeb25/msc-thesis/full.md

 > For the first let $\rho_1$ be an element of $\T_1 \join \T_2$, then we know that $\rho_1$ is an element of $\T_1$ or $\T_2$.
 Without loss of generality assume $\rho_1 \in \T_1$, and we have $\prefix(\rho_1) \subseteq \T_1$ by the initial assumption.
 Then with the fact that $\T_1 \smaller \T_1 \join \T_2$, we can say that $\prefix(\rho_1) \subseteq \T_1 \join \T_2$ by transitivity.
 >
 > Next, let $\rho_2$ be an element of $\T_1 \meet \T_2$, which means that $\rho_2$ must be an element of both $\T_1$ and $\T_2$, thus giving us $\prefix(\rho_2) \subseteq \T_1$ and $\prefix(\rho_2) \subseteq \T_2$.
 Combining these two, we get that $\prefix(\rho_2) \subseteq \T_1 \cap \T_2$, which by \cref{definition-folding-tree-join-and-meet} shows $\prefix(\rho_2) \subseteq \T_1 \meet \T_2$.

+When working with these operators, it is helpful to be able to refer to _the most and the least folded tree_.